canonical/ubuntu-pro-client/docs/howtoguides/get_token_and_attach.md

 ![Toggling recommended services in the Pro Dashboard](pro-dashboard-service-toggles.png)

-In case you can not control your subscription (depends on the subscription type and your users permissions related to it).
-Or if you do not want to change the defaults, but you do not want to auto-enable anything while attaching a particular machine you can always pass `--no-auto-enable` to `attach`, but not auto-enable any services using the following command:
+If your subscription does not permit you to change the default enabled services via the Dashboard, or if you want to keep the defaults but do not want to auto-enable any services while attaching a particular machine, you can pass the `--no-auto-enable` flag to `attach` using the following command:

 ```
 $ sudo pro attach YOUR_TOKEN --no-auto-enable